J-O-H-N-P-A-U-L/portfolio/pages/index.md

 ## Side projects
 When I'm not working I like to make things on the internet.

-This site is built with [Gatsby.js](https://github.com/gatsbyjs/gatsby "Gatsby.js") and [Typography.js](https://kyleamathews.github.io/typography.js/ "Typography.js") - thanks @kylemathews
+This site is built with [Gatsby.js](https://github.com/gatsbyjs/gatsby "Gatsby.js") and [Typography.js](https://kyleamathews.github.io/typography.js/ "Typography.js")